Reisen/pixel/README.md

 ![GitHub](https://img.shields.io/github/license/Reisen/pixel.svg?style=flat-square)
 [![Netlify Status](https://api.netlify.com/api/v1/badges/fae31afd-3ec0-4de8-9204-48b437ce57b6/deploy-status)](https://pixelized.netlify.com/#/)

-A private image gallery for high-speed photo categorization.
+A private self-hosted image gallery, for high-speed organization, categorization, and sharing.

-❗ Import all your Instagram, Facebook, iPhone, and Google Cloud Images.
+🎺 Import all your Instagram, Facebook, iPhone, and Google Cloud Images.
-❗ Quickly discover similar photos and eliminate duplicates.
+🎺 Quickly discover similar photos and eliminate duplicates.
-❗ Sort by date, size, and photo content.
+🎺 Sort by date, size, and photo content.
-❗ Search photos by text content with OCR detection of content.
+🎺 Analyze image content, and search by text and faces.
-❗ Privacy respecting.
+🎺 Privacy respecting.
 Your data is yours, and if you're still worried.
 Host your own.

 ![Screenshot](https://user-images.githubusercontent.com/158967/53294123-86783800-37d8-11e9-8ff6-f3a744e6bfdb.png)

 This project exists for my own needs for a private image gallery that isn't mined 24/7 by various corporations.
 The goal is relatively simple, provide a self-hosted gallery and optional Instagram-like social feed for user's who don't want to upload everything they own to the internet.

 ## Repo Overview